2031 FIFA Women's World Cup: Host selection

-On April 3, 2025, FIFA announced that the United States bid was the only valid bid with other CONCACAF nations eligible to host games.
-The United States bid had been announced alongside Mexico and had explored a limited number of matches in Costa Rica and Jamaica.
+On April 3, 2025, FIFA announced that the United States bid was the only valid bid, with other CONCACAF nations eligible to host games.
+The United States bid had been announced alongside Mexico and had explored a limited number of games in Costa Rica and Jamaica.
 Mexico later joined the United States as hosts on May 27, 2025.
-Costa Rica and Jamaica later joined in October 20, 2025.
+Costa Rica and Jamaica also joined as hosts on October 20, 2025.

+It will be the third Women's World Cup hosted by the United States, after 1999 and 2003.
+This will be the first time Mexico will host the FIFA Women's World Cup, which will make it the seventh country—after Sweden, the United States, Germany, France, Canada, and Brazil—to host both the men's and women's World Cups, having hosted the former in 1970, 1986, and 2026.
+This will be the first senior FIFA World Cup to take place in Costa Rica and Jamaica, and the first in Central America and the Caribbean.
+Costa Rica will become the first country to host all three FIFA Women's World Cups, having hosted the U-17 World Cup in 2014 and the U-20 World Cup in 2022.
+It will mark the first time Jamaica has hosted a FIFA tournament.
+This will also be the first Women's World Cup to be hosted in more than two countries.

 Format

-The expansion of Women's World Cup from 32 to 48 teams comes with the success of 2023 FIFA Women's World Cup, where the number of participants was increased from 24 to 32 teams.
+The expansion of the Women's World Cup from 32 to 48 teams comes with the success of the 2023 FIFA Women's World Cup, where the number of participants was increased from 24 to 32 teams.
 The rapid growth of women's soccer in the 2020s led to the potential expansion following suit with the men's World Cup.
 During the March 5, 2025, FIFA Council meeting, FIFA president Gianni Infantino stated that the tournament would possibly be expanded to 48 teams depending on decisions made in the lead-up to the host selection.
-On April 3, 2025, the tournament was expanded to 48 teams starting from the 2031 FIFA Women's World Cup and it was confirmed one month later on May 9, 2025.
+On April 3, 2025, the tournament was expanded to 48 teams starting from the 2031 FIFA Women's World Cup, a decision confirmed one month later on May 9, 2025.

-This will be the first FIFA Women's World Cup to include 48 teams, an increase from 32 teams, mirroring the expansion of Men's World Cup since 2026.
-The teams will be split in 12 groups of 4 teams, with the top two of each group and the eight best third-placed teams progressing to a new round of 32.
+The teams will be split into 12 groups of 4 teams, with the top two of each group and the eight best third-placed teams progressing to a new round of 32.
 The total number of games played will increase from 64 to 104, and the maximum number of games played by teams reaching the final will increase from seven to eight.